SixArm/rust-quick-guide/rust-quick-guide-1.0.0.md

 In this example, the Rhai script evaluates arithmetic expressions, and Rust performs the actual calculations.
 This combines Rhai's dynamic code and Rust's strong typing and optimized performance.

-# Tooling concepts

-This page is a section divider and intentionally blank.

 ## Abstract syntax tree (AST)

 An abstract syntax tree (AST) is a data structure used in computer science to represent the structure of a program in a way that can be easily analyzed and manipulated by algorithms.